 The online component of LANGUAGE!
 Live provides a personalized learning experience that includes social media and other elements designed to enhance student motivation.
 LANGUAGE!
 Live meets students' innate needs for relatedness, competence, and autonomy with program features driven by the Self-Determination Theory (Niemiec & Ryan, 2009).
-Word Training lessons are self-paced and encourage self-directed learning.
+Word Training lessons include video tutorials and online activities for self-paced student practice, which can enhance a sense of autonomy.
 The avatar and profile created by students allow them to extend their personalities online, and establish a feeling of belonging and relatedness.
 The training updates on the Welcome Page and the Home Page, as well as the Lesson Dashboard, give students a sense of progress and competence when they see they are able to meet the challenge of their work.
 Use of the social aspects of the online component of LANGUAGE!
-Live, such as peer feedback and posting messages to the class and beyond, increases students' feelings of relatedness and belonging.
+Live, such as peer feedback, chat, and posting messages to the class and beyond, increases students' feelings of relatedness and belonging.
 The Gateways at the end of each unit, along with points earned for tasks completed and trophies earned for mastering skills, all contribute clear feedback to students about their progress, leading to a sense of competence and the likelihood of success.
 The combination of these elements within the online component of LANGUAGE!
 Live provides an environment where students will be optimistic, engaged, and persistent.